-The air fryer cauliflower is a healthy and quick way to cook cauliflower without losing its nutrients and giving it flavor and crunchiness thanks to the use of spices and breadcrumbs.
-In this recipe, the cauliflower florets are cooked directly in the air fryer without needing to pre-boil them, using just a couple of sprays of oil for a light but flavorful result.
-I had already experimented with a similar method in the oven-baked cauliflower florets recipe, which I recommend especially if you need to cook cauliflower for 4 or more people; when you need smaller portions, the air fryer can be a great alternative for cooking vegetables quickly and lightly (also try the air fryer fennel, they’re delicious!).
-To season the cauliflower, I chose salt, pepper, and curry, but you can customize it with other spices like smoked paprika, turmeric, garlic powder, ginger, cumin, parmesan, or chili pepper.
-Even plain, it remains delicious!
-Compared to boiling, this cooking method preserves the texture and taste better, keeping vitamins and nutrients intact.
-Air fryer cauliflower is a simple and tasty idea to serve a healthy and flavorful side dish!
+Air fryer cauliflower is a healthy and quick way to cook cauliflower without excessively losing its nutrients, giving it flavor and crunchiness with the use of spices and breadcrumbs.
+In this recipe, the cauliflower florets are cooked directly in the air fryer without needing to pre-boil them, using just a couple of sprays of oil for a light yet flavorful result.
+I had already experimented with a similar method in the oven-baked cauliflower florets recipe, which I recommend if you need to cook cauliflower for 4 or more people; but when you need smaller portions, the air fryer can be a great alternative for cooking vegetables quickly and lightly (also try the air fryer fennel, they are delicious!).
+To flavor the cauliflower, I chose salt, pepper, and curry, but you can customize it with other spices you like, such as smoked paprika, turmeric, garlic powder, ginger, cumin, parmesan, or chili pepper.
+It’s also delicious on its own!
+Compared to boiling, this cooking method better preserves the texture and taste, keeping vitamins and nutrients intact.
+Air fryer cauliflower is a simple and delicious idea to bring a healthy and tasty side dish to the table!

 - Preparation time: 10 Minutes